 The Plantronics Backbeat Pro are an above-average pair of headphones.
-The ergonomic design is great and the build quality is solid, if a little stiff and heavy.
+The ergonomic design is great, and the build quality is solid if a little stiff.
 The sound profile caters more to bass-heavy music genres but still offers passable audio reproduction.
+They have one the best wireless ranges and latency that we've measured to date.
+Unfortunately, they're a bit too bulky and cumbersome for sports, and their noise cancellation is below-average for a noise canceling headphone.

 The Backbeat Pros are heavy and the ear cups are not the most flexible.
 However the build quality feels robust and durable.
 The ergonomic design and button placement are very well-thought-out, easy to use and provide a good tactile feedback.
 The big, bright left and right ear cup logos is also a nice touch.